Hotter than July: Critical reception

 In a contemporary review for Rolling Stone, Stephen Holden said Hotter than July proved Wonder was still "our most gifted pop muralist" because of his evocative, unique synthesis of pop and African elements.
 The album was voted the eighth best of 1980 in The Village Voice's annual Pazz & Jop critics poll.
 Robert Christgau, that poll's creator, ranked the album eighteenth on his own year-end list and wrote in a retrospective review that, while "Master Blaster" and perhaps "Happy Birthday" were the only "great Stevie here", the pleasure with which Wonder performed the songs was evident in "his free-floating melodicism and his rolling overdrive, his hope and his cynicism".
-In a review in The Rolling Stone Album Guide (2004), J. D. Considine called the album "buoyantly tuneful" and said fans viewed it as a return to form for Wonder after the commercial disappointment of Journey Through the Secret Life of Plants.Record World said of "Did I Hear You Say You Love Me" that "With its funky dance beat and Stevie's soulful vocal en- thusiasm, this cut could easily have been the first hit single" from the album.
+In a review in (The New) Rolling Stone Album Guide, J. D. Considine called the album "buoyantly tuneful" and said fans viewed it as a return to form for Wonder after the commercial disappointment of Journey Through the Secret Life of Plants.

+Rob Theakston of Allmusic claimed "Solid songwriting, musicianship, and production are evident in the majority of Hotter Than July...While most definitely not on the same tier as Innervisions or Songs in the Key of Life, Hotter Than July is the portrait of an artist who still had the Midas touch, but stood at the crossroads of an illustrious career."
+Hanif Abdurraqib of Pitchfork also described Hotter than July as "an album of seemingly endless abundance.
+An album that asks not only 'How do you want to feel?' but also, 'How do you want to survive?' and then turns us towards the expansive forest of ever-shifting answers."